Dense associative memory for Gaussian distributions: DAM in Bures-Wasserstein Space: Storage and Retrieval

 \subsection{Retrieval Guarantees}

-We now focus on retrieval and introduce Algorithm \ref{Alg:GaussianRetrieval} which can be used iteratively to retrieve the stored Gaussian distribution given a query Gaussian distribution within a Wasserstein ball around the stored Gaussian distribution.
+Having established storage capacity, we turn to retrieval.
+Algorithm~\ref{Alg:GaussianRetrieval} can be used iteratively to retrieve the stored Gaussian distribution given a query Gaussian distribution within a Wasserstein ball around the stored Gaussian distribution.

-Algorithm \ref{Alg:GaussianRetrieval} operationalizes the Wasserstein dense associative memory update rule through a sequence of structured steps.
+Algorithm \ref{Alg:GaussianRetrieval} operationalizes the BW-DAM update rule in four steps.
 First, it computes the pairwise Wasserstein distances between the query measure and each stored Gaussian using the Bures--Wasserstein metric.
 These distances are then used to construct softmax weights that quantify the influence of each stored pattern.
 Next, the algorithm determines the optimal transport maps for the covariance matrices, represented by the matrices $A_i$, which specify the linear transformation required to align each stored covariance with the query.
 Finally, both the mean and covariance of the query measure are updated via a weighted combination of these transport maps, effectively performing a single-step retrieval towards the attractor associated with the most relevant stored pattern.

 This procedure can be viewed as a natural generalization of the simple weighted averaging used in the Euclidean dense associative memory case, extended to a transport-based aggregation that respects the geometry of probability distributions.
 Concretely, the energy functional $E$ in \eqref{Eq:EnergyFunctionalDefinition} induces the following \emph{Wasserstein gradient} at a Gaussian measure $\mu \in \sP_2(\mathbb{R}^d)$: